 Colca Canyon (two days)

 One of the deepest canyons in the world, Colca is five hours from Arequipa.
 The road passes Cañahuas, a wildlife reserve where it is possible to see vicuñas and, occasionally, the much rarer guanaco.
 The scenery at the canyon is truly breathtaking.

-We leave Arequipa at 8am, arriving in Chivay around midday.
-During the journey we leave the valley and climb to the road's highest point at 4,450 metres, where volcanoes can be seen on the horizon.
+We leave Arequipa at 8 am, arriving in Chivay around midday.
+During the journey we leave the valley and climb to the road's highest point at 4,450 meters, where volcanoes can be seen on the horizon.
 In the afternoon you will be free to explore the village on foot.
 You may also choose to visit the thermal pools at Calera, just outside the town.

 Puno is the major port on Lake Titicaca.
 The city is a cultural and linguistic frontier, dividing the two dominant ethnic groups, which inhabit the Titicaca area: the Quechua and the Aymara.

-Lake Titicaca is at 3855 metres above sea level.
+Lake Titicaca lies at 3855 meters above sea level.
 Regarded as the highest navigable body of water in the world, the lake is immense: It measures 233 km (145 miles) from northwest to southeast and 97 km (60 miles) from northeast to southwest.

 Throughout history, Lake Titicaca has been home to many different cultures.
 Its waters have nourished great civilizations like the Tiwanaco, Pukara and Inca.